accesscode-2-1/ice-cream-sandwich/unit-0/week-4.md

 **Jorge**

-* Last week's medium post:
+* Last week's medium post: https://medium.com/@jorgereina1986/every-day-i-m-juggling-568769a0fc9
-* Last week’s goal:
+* Last week’s goal: Practice and catch up with my classmates.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I have been catching up, but I am still a little behind.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): My main challenge is time management.
+I kind of overcome some part of it.
+I have re-arranged my schedule and I feel like I have found some extra time for practicing.
-* What is your goal for next week?:
+* What is your goal for next week?: I have taken out some books to try to get a better understanding.
+So my goal is for me to read a lot more in order for me to get a better understanding of the topics being taught in class.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): Comprehending the topics better.

 **Anna**